Rhaditbhule92/Bypass-ANGLE-Vulkan/README.md

 > **Bypass ANGLE Vulkan** is a fully engineered system modification using `setprop` to unlock **Vulkan backend rendering** on low-end Android devices with ANGLE restrictions — **without root, bootloader unlock, or PC tools**.

-Designed to push entry-level hardware beyond its limits using **clean, permanent property injection via EngineerMode shell**.
+Designed to unleash full GPU acceleration using a clean, native approach via **EngineerMode shell**, safely bypassing Android Go limitations.

 ---